 - "Founders" refer to Brandon M. Cruz, our Co-Founder and Chief Strategy Officer and Special Advisor to the Executive Team, and Clinton P. Jones, our Co-Founder and Chief Executive Officer. - "Former Profits Unit Holders" refers collectively to certain of our directors and certain current and former officers and employees, in each case, who directly or indirectly held existing vested and unvested profits units, which were comprised of profits units that have time-based vesting conditions and profits units that have performance-based vesting conditions, of GoHealth Holdings, LLC pursuant to GoHealth Holdings, LLC's existing profits unit plan and who received LLC Interests in exchange for their profits units in connection with the Transactions.
 LLC Interests received in exchange for unvested profits units remain subject to their existing time-based vesting requirements.
-Profit units with performance-based vesting conditions fully vested as such conditions were met in connection with our IPO. - "GoHealth Holdings, LLC Agreement" refers to GoHealth Holdings, LLC's amended and restated limited liability company agreement, which became effective substantially concurrently with or prior to the consummation of our IPO. - "LLC Interests" refer to the common units of GoHealth Holdings, LLC, including those that we purchased with a portion of the net proceeds from our IPO. - "Norwest" refers to Norwest Equity Partners and certain funds affiliated with Norwest Equity Partners. - "Norvax" or "Predecessor" refers to Norvax, LLC, a Delaware limited liability company and a subsidiary of GoHealth Holdings, LLC. - "NVX Holdings" refers to NVX Holdings, Inc., a Delaware corporation that is controlled by the Founders. - "Original Equity Owners" refer to the owners of LLC Interests in GoHealth Holdings, LLC prior to the consummation of the Transactions, collectively, which include Centerbridge, Norwest, our Founders and certain executive officers, employees and other minority investors. - "Transactions" refer to our IPO and certain organizational transactions that were effected in connection with our IPO, and the application of the net proceeds therefrom.
-See Note 1 to the condensed consolidated financial statements for a description of the Transactions.
+Profit units with performance-based vesting conditions fully vested as such conditions were met in connection with our IPO. - "GoHealth Holdings, LLC Agreement" refers to GoHealth Holdings, LLC's amended and restated limited liability company agreement, which became effective substantially concurrently with or prior to the consummation of our IPO. - "LLC Interests" refer to the common units of GoHealth Holdings, LLC, including those that we purchased with a portion of the net proceeds from our IPO. - "Norwest" refers to Norwest Equity Partners and certain funds affiliated with Norwest Equity Partners. - · "Norvax" or "Predecessor" refers to Norvax, LLC, a Delaware limited liability company and a subsidiary of GoHealth Holdings, LLC. - "NVX Holdings" refers to NVX Holdings, Inc., a Delaware corporation that is controlled by the Founders. - "Original Equity Owners" refer to the owners of LLC Interests in GoHealth Holdings, LLC prior to the consummation of the Transactions, collectively, which include Centerbridge, Norwest, our Founders and certain executive officers, employees and other minority investors. - "Predecessor 2019 Period" refers to the period preceding the Centerbridge Acquisition from January 1, 2019 through September 12, 2019. - "Successor 2019 Period" refers to the period succeeding the Centerbridge Acquisition from September 13, 2019 through December 31, 2019. - "Transactions" refer to our IPO and certain organizational transactions that were effected in connection with our IPO, and the application of the net proceeds therefrom.
+See Note 1, "Description of Business and Significant Accounting Policies," to the Consolidated Financial Statements for a description of the Transactions.